Konfig-X/KonfigX/README.md

 KonfigX is a work-in-progress custom firmware designed to deliver a clean, fast, and feature-rich One UI experience.

-Ported from the latest, and greatest S23FE OneUI 8.0 Firmware.
+Ported from the latest, and greatest S24 FE One UI 8.0 Firmware.

 The build system downloads firmware components, applies patches, and produces a flashable ZIP for supported devices.